Davion Franklin

 Davion Robby Franklin (born June 21, 1994) is an American mixed martial artist competing in Bellator MMA.
-Signed directly to Bellator without amateur experience, Franklin has fought all 8 of his Mixed Martial Arts bouts within the promotion.
+Signed directly to Bellator without amateur experience, Franklin fought his first eight Mixed Martial Arts bouts within the promotion.

 Mixed martial arts career

 Signing with Bellator MMA

 A recipient of the Jackson Wink/Mata Leon scholarship in 2019, Franklin signed with Bellator after just 7 months of training in mixed-rules.
 His MMA debut was scheduled for November 19, 2019, at Bellator 233: Salter vs. van Steenis at the WinStar World Casino in Thackerville, Oklahoma, but the intended opponent, Christian Adams, withdrew due to injury.

 Bellator 239

 In January, 2020 it was revealed Franklin's MMA debut had been rescheduled for the Bellator 239: Ruth vs Amosov prelims at the WinStar World Casino in Thackerville, Oklahoma February 21 vs JW Kiser, who had a 5-2 professional record and was coming off 4 straight wins.

 The fight lasted just 100 seconds, with Franklin's ground and pound finishing the contest.
 The prelim bouts aired on Bellator's YouTube channel.